20 Top Rated Ellipticals Reviewed and Tested

 Great monitor and tracking

 The Octane Fitness ZR7 Zero Runner is a very quiet elliptical machine with many different functions.
 You can use it as a stair climber, elliptical or treadmill.
 It’s cordless, so you won’t need to worry about finding a place near a chord to use.
 You can practically place it in the middle of your living room!Read more

-The elliptical machine has ample space to hold a computer or tablets and a water bottle.
+The elliptical machine has ample space to hold a computer or tablet and a water bottle.
 The technology features Bluetooth capabilities with options to connect to apps and get customized training programs (for additional fees).
-You get 35 programs and the heart rate monitor has a wireless technology in it.
+You get 35 programs and the heart rate monitor has wireless technology in it.